Kevin Hassett: Return to the first Trump administration

 On March 20, 2020, it was announced that Hassett would be returning to the White House on a temporary basis to advise President Trump on economic policy amid the COVID-19 pandemic.
 On April 15, 2020, the Trump administration announced Hassett's appointment as a senior advisor.
-Hassett, who had no previous experience in infectious disease modeling, built a model that forecast far lower coronavirus deaths than actually happened, and additional modeling provided grim predictions about the adverse economic effects, such as a 40% reduction in GDP and unemployment numbers in the tens of millions.
-Hassett's model indicated that coronavirus deaths would peak in mid-April, and subsequently drop off to near zero by May 15.
-Hassett's model contradicted assessments by public health experts.
-Hassett encouraged the administration to re-open the economy.
+Hassett encouraged the administration to re-open the economy, saying that "Our human capital stock is ready to get back to work", referring to American workers.
 In early May 2020, Hassett said there might not be a need for more coronavirus economic relief, invoking the possibility that economies in nearly all states could be re-opened by the end of May.
-When Hassett's model was released to the public, it was widely criticized by academics and commentators.

 Second Trump administration

 Hassett was reportedly shortlisted for nomination as chair of the Federal Reserve if former president Donald Trump were to win re-election in 2024.
 When President Donald Trump took office for the second time, he chose Hassett as director of the National Economic Council.
 During Trump's second term, Hassett defended his tariff threats against other countries.

-After winning election in November 2024, President-elect Donald Trump announced that Hassett would serve as director of the National Economic Council (NEC).
+After winning the 2024 election, President-elect Donald Trump announced that Hassett would serve as director of the National Economic Council (NEC).
 Politico wrote that Hassett "would take on an expanded role as the president's top adviser on economic matters and play a key part in coordinating policies and strategy across the government."
 Hassett became director of the NEC in January 2025 at the start of the second Trump administration.

-In October 2025, United States Secretary of the Treasury Scott Bessent confirmed that Hassett was on the short list of five candidates being considered by President Trump to replace Chair of the Federal Reserve Jerome Powell when his term ends in May 2026.
+In October 2025, Treasury Secretary Scott Bessent confirmed that Hassett was on the short list of five candidates being considered by President Trump to replace Chair of the Federal Reserve Jerome Powell when his term ends in May 2026.
+Kevin Warsh was ultimately selected for the role.